akroii/Contao-Boilerplate/README.md

 # Contao-Boilerplate
-- Run your fresh Contao-installation like a rocket.
 - You can take care of contao alone (don't be busy with creating folders :))

 ## What you see is what you get :)
 - Get a default file & folder-skeleton
 - Basic configuration
 - Basic stylesheets
+= Run your fresh Contao-installation like a rocket

 ## Recommended Modules
 - dma_elementgenerator